katarinalau151/comp0034_week4/README.md

 4. Install the requirements from requirements.txt.

 There is no Flask app this week so you do not need to check the Flask configuration.

+#### Using Binder for the jupyter notebook activities

+To use Binder for the jupyter notebook activities go to [https://mybinder.org](https://mybinder.org)

+Enter the URL of your repo in GitHub classroom (you will need to accept the assignment in GitHib classroom which creates a copy of the repo in your GitHub account in the comp0035 organisation for you).

+Press 'launch' and wait a few minutes while Binder sets up your environment.